sum1won/summod/README.md

 ##### Xibalba, Vigil of the Sun

-*Lances replaced with Stone lances, which are non-iron and +2 resources
+*Lances replaced with Stone lances, which are non-iron and +2 rescost

 Obsidian Dart: ammo 4->6 (Xibalban Dart Thrower)

 Xibalban Warrior: 7->8 gold

-Large Scorpion: rescost 1->34
+Large Scorpion: 1->34

 Beast Bat: MR15->11, def 13->11, +animal, +undisciplined, -1 siege/defense (total siege/defense of 2.44->1.44 each)